Crossfire

 Plaid Hat Games

-Spies / Secret Agents, Strategy Game, Card Game, Deduction, Team-Based Game, Bluffing et Asmodee
+Spies / Secret Agents, Strategy Game, Card Game, Deduction, Team-Based Game, Bluffing, and Asmodee

 Description